maurogonzalez/apigee-opdk-ansible/README.md

   - \* Diagram tasks, require nodejs and etp ([Installation wiki](https://github.com/maurogonzalez/apigee-opdk-ansible/wiki/Install-requirements)).
   - Do not modify the inventory file.

-## Create response files from inventory
+### Generate response files <a name="gen-response" />

-Create response file per region used by the installation, upgrade and other ops tasks.
+Generate response file per region used by the installation, upgrade and other ops tasks.
 Also create the onboarding response file:
 ```
 $ ansible-playbook -e -i inventory/INVENTORY_FILE response_files.yml